apsislabs/slayer/README.md

 ### Minitest

-To use with Minitest, updaet your 'test_helper' file to include:
+To use with Minitest, update your 'test_helper' file to include:

 `require slayer/minitest`